phonegap/phonegap-docs/docs/2-tutorials/3-stockpile/stockpile-app/8-favorites-api.html.md

     }
 ```

-1. Add an export function to fetch the `favorites` JSON object from `localStorage`:
+1. Add an exported function to fetch the `favorites` JSON object from `localStorage`:

 ```javascript
     export function fetchFavoritesFromLocalStorage () {